 The last few week’s behaviors do not confirm that the trend is resuming.
 However, the continuous higher highs bend the probability in favor of bulls.

 Price is consolidating with support at $1.32 and resistance at $1.80.
 A break of either extreme will herald the start of a broader movement.

 A break of the lower level would open the way for a sell-off to probably $1.07.
 However, the significant rejection we saw earlier at that level may exert good pressure to stop the selling.

 Breaking above $1.80 would mean the resume of the medium to the long-term trend, putting ADA looking for new all-time highs.
-The resistance that could cause a bit of trouble on this path is at $2.30.
+The resistance that could cause some trouble on this path is $2.30.

-The analysis above is informative only, and you must not use it as an investment recommendation.
-It has been prepared without taking into account your objectives, financial situation, or needs.
-Please do your own research.
+The above analysis is informative; you must not use it as an investment recommendation.
+It has been prepared without considering your objectives, financial situation, or needs.
+Please do your research.